Clicky

 Voltage Rectifier

-A voltage rectifier takes the power produced by the stator and converts the AC (alternating current) power into DC (direct current) power and smooths it out to make it more constant and predictable for the battery and accessories.
+A voltage rectifier takes the power produced by the stator and converts the AC (alternating current) power into DC (direct current) power and smooths it out to make it more constant and predictable for the charging system.

 AC power is easier to regulate the power, and that is what both a stator and alternator generate.